Michael Paré

 Early Life and Background

-Michael Kevin Paré was born in Brooklyn, New York, the son of Joan Paré and Francis Paré, who owned print shops.
-His father was of French-Canadian ancestry and died from leukemia when Paré was five, leaving his mother to raise a large family; sources record that he grew up with several sisters and brothers.
+Michael Kevin Paré was born in Brooklyn, New York, the son of Joan and Francis Paré, who owned print shops.
+His father was of French-Canadian ancestry and died from leukemia when Paré was five, leaving his mother to raise the large family of children.
+Paré grew up with six sisters and three brothers in a working-class household shaped by that early loss.

 Path to Celebrity